hfleitas/AutomaticTuning2017/README.md

 ### Purpose

-This test will illustrate a regression of batch requests per second due to a new compiled execution plan with parameter sniffing, and will force the last good plan by automatically tunning SQL Server to resolve the regression.
+This test will illustrate a regression of batch requests per second due to a new compiled execution plan with parameter sniffing, and will force the last good plan by automatically Tuning SQL Server to resolve the regression.
 The intention is to relieve the reactive emergency/oncall support model by aliviating a need for manual intervention.
 It's advisable to monitor the system for forced plans and revist why there occurred to prevent the issue if possible.

 ### Example